Distributed Pharmaceutical Analysis Lab

 5) Suspicious samples undergo additional analysis at UND and then we jointly write a report to alert the appropriate country medical regulatory authorities and sometimes, the WHO.

 System validation and analysis of the samples can be incorporated into undergraduate research, a chemistry club activity, or into formal coursework such as an instrumental analysis or analytical chemistry lab.
+As of Jan 2020, 68 poster presentations, 38 oral presentations, and 28 senior thesis or capstones have been completed by DPAL participants at 29 colleges and universities.

 This manual is a work in progress.
 Questions and comments are welcome.
 The first sections describe how to choose and validate HPLC assays; suggested assay conditions for several antibiotics are included at the end of the manual.
 Other assays may be found in pharmacopeia monographs, such as the WHO's International Pharmacopoeia and the USP monographs.
 DPAL participants may contact Dr. Lieberman for more information about USP monograph procedures (they are behind a paywall, but USP has kindly given us access through their Academic Connection Program).